Ukrainian drone enthusiasts sign up to repel Russian forces

 “Why are we doing this?
 We have no other choice.
 This is our land, our home,” said Denys Sushko, head of operations at Kyiv-based industrial drone technology company DroneUA, which before the war was helping to provide drone services to farmers and energy companies.

 Sushko fled his home late last week after his family had to take cover from a nearby explosion.
-He spoke to The Associated Press by phone and text message Friday after climbing up a tree for better reception.
+He spoke to the Associated Press by phone and text message today after climbing up a tree for better reception.

 “We try to use absolutely everything that can help protect our country and drones are a great tool for getting real-time data,” said Sushko, who doesn’t have a drone with him but is providing expertise.
 “Now in Ukraine no one remains indifferent.
 Everyone does what they can.”